wjordan213/BetterNote/README.md

 an event handler for key input to the browser which matches the titles against search bar input

+The difficult piece of everything here was keeping each list item sorted.
+Since each list item was implemented as a composite view, I had to actually remove notebooks and tags while matching the text of each title to the input in the search bar.
+To re-insert it into the correct place, I actually had to iterate over my collection of all rendered items for my sidePane View and use its comparator function to find the appropriate spot

 [Details][phase-four]

+### Technologies
+Javascript, ruby on rails, Backbone, App Academy's composite view backbone extension, JQuery, HTML5, CSS3, the Twitter api (omni-auth), pg search (ruby gem)

 ### Bonus Features (TBD)
 - [x] real-time ajax updates during note edit